 Comprehensive and Preventive

 Defending your teeth against decay requires more than just brushing and flossing.
-At his offices in Millville or Voorhees, NJ, Dr. Fuming Li can provide patients of all ages with dental sealants to keep your teeth protected from damage.
+At his offices in Millville or Voorhees, South Jersey, Dr. Fuming Li can provide patients of all ages with dental sealants to keep your teeth protected from damage.

 What are Dental Sealants?